harness/helm-charts/src/prod/README.md

 ```

-Installing the helm chart
+Install the Helm chart:
 ```
 $  helm install my-release harness/harness-prod -n <namespace> -f override.yaml
 ```

-### Accessing the application
+### Access the application
-Please refer the following documentation: https://docs.harness.io/article/gqoqinkhck-install-harness-self-managed-enterprise-edition-with-helm#create_your_harness_account
+Verify your installation by accessing the Harness application and creating your Harness account.
+For basic instructions, see https://docs.harness.io/article/gqoqinkhck-install-harness-self-managed-enterprise-edition-with-helm#create_your_harness_account.

-## Upgrading the chart
+## Upgrade the chart
-Find out the release-name using
+Use the following instructions to upgrade Harness Helm chart to a later version.

+1. Obtain the `release-name` that identifies the installed release:
 ```
 $ helm ls -n <namespace>
 ```
-Get the data from previous release
+2. Retrieve configuration information for the installed release from the old-values.yaml file
 ```
 $ helm get values my-release > old_values.yaml
 ```
-Then change the fields in old_values.yaml file as required.
-Now update the chart using
+3. Modify the values of the old_values.yaml file as your configuration requires.

+4. Use the `helm upgrade` command to update the chart:
 Helm Upgrade
 ```
 $ helm upgrade my-release harness/harness-demo -n <namespace> -f old_values.yaml
 ```

-## Uninstalling the Chart
+## Uninstall the Chart

+The following process uninstalls the Helm chart and removes your Harness deployment.

-To uninstall/delete the `my-release` deployment:
+Uninstall and delete the `my-release` deployment:

 ```console
 $ helm uninstall my-release -n <namespace>
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
+This command removes the Kubernetes components that are associated with the chart and deletes the release.

 ## Values